salab/refsearch/README.md

 Once submitted, RefSearch runners will automatically pick the jobs up (wait 1 minute at max), and start detecting refactorings using RefactoringMiner and RefDiff.

-Therefore, only refactorings in Java language are recognized.
+While RefSearch in itself is language-agnostic, since these detector tools only (mainly) support Java, only Java refactorings are detected.

 ### View Detected Refactorings